Preparing For Your Adventure

 When will the full payment be required?

 The final payment is due 75 days before departure.
 Anyone joining the trip after the 75th-day payment deadline date needs to pay the full trip payment at signup.
+Final balance payment may be paid with a personal check, credit or debit card or wire transfer.
+If you live outside the USA, please contact us for bank details to pay by wire transfer.
+It is also possible to pay with PayPal.

 What forms of payment do you accept?